wp-plugins/bulletproof-security/readme.txt

 that you do not have to access your website via FTP or your Web Host Control Panel in order to add website security protection for your WordPress site.
 BulletProof Security Modes: Root .htaccess security protection, wp-admin .htaccess security protection, Deny All .htaccess self protection, WordPress default .htaccess mode and .htaccess Maintenance Mode (503 Website Under Maintenance).
-In BulletProof Security Mode your WordPress website is protected from XSS, CSRF, Base64_encode and SQL Injection hacking attempts.
+In BulletProof Security Mode your WordPress website is protected from XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts.

-Maintenance Mode is AutoMagic as of BulletProof Security .46.1.
-Create your website under maintenance page within BulletProof Security in minutes and activate Maintenance Mode to put your website in maintenance mode.
+BPS Maintenance Mode allows you to create your custom website under maintenance page within BulletProof Security and activate Maintenance Mode to put your website in maintenance mode.
 Maintenance Mode allows website developers or website owners to access and work on a website while a 503 Website Under Maintenance page is displayed to all other visitors to the website.
+Allow access to your WordPress Dashboard for only yourself or add additional IP addresses to allow mulitple IP addresses access to your WP Dashboard while in maintenance mode.

 WordPress is already very secure, but every website, no matter what type of platform it is built on should be using a secure .htaccess file as a standard website security measure.
 BulletProof Security provides the additional website security measures and protection that every website should have.

 * One-click .htaccess website security protection from within the WP Dashboard
-* Secure .htaccess protection blocks XSS, RFI, CSRF, Base64_encode, Code Injection and SQL Injection hacking attempts
+* Secure .htaccess protection blocks XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts
-* Permanent online backup and restore
+* Permanent online .htaccess file backup and restore
 * Built-in File Editing, File Downloading and File Uploading
 * WordPress readme.html and /wp-admin/install.php protected with .htaccess security protection
 * wp-config.php and bb-config.php files protected with .htaccess security protection